visgl/luma.gl/docs/api-reference/webgl/context/has-features.md

 ### Optional Feature Detection

 The WebGL standard comes with an elaborate "extension" system allowing applications to check for the availability of features beyond the base WebGL1 and WebGL2 standards.
 These extensions tend to be rather technical, plus they have to be used differently in WebGL1 and WebGL2, so luma provides a simplified feature detection system.
+Following table lists all the available features, and their support under WebGL1 and WebGL2 , `NO` implies not supported, 'YES' implies supported and `*` implies supported through an extension.

 Parameters to `hasFeatures`: